 - An orthopedic surgeon to diagnose and treat muscle and bone disorders.

 - A pediatric neurologist to diagnose and treat disorders of the brain and nervous system.

 - A physical or occupational therapist to assist with walking and other daily skills.

 - A mental health specialist to assist with coping skills.

 - A speech-language pathologist to treat language, speech and swallowing disorders.

 - A developmental therapist to assist with development of social and interpersonal skills at the appropriate age levels.

 In addition, certain medications can help loosen muscles and can improve pain and restore some functioning.
 Drug treatments also can result in certain risks that should be discussed with a physician.
 Surgeries may be required to improve muscle tightness or to correct abnormalities in bones.
 In severe cases, a surgeon may sever nerves to reduce pain and relax muscles.

 Receiving Compensation for Cerebral Palsy

 If your child has been diagnosed with cerebral palsy and you believe you may be entitled to compensation, consult with an attorney who is experienced in cerebral palsy cases.
-For more information, contact The Law Offices of Ivan M. Diamond, or call 877-960-1702.
+For more information, contact Ivan Diamond, Bronx Personal Injury Lawyer, or call 877-960-1702.